Lead in Healthcare Administration

 Healthcare administrator jobs go by many titles, so you’ll want to consider the area of expertise and type of facility you’re interested in working in throughout your job search.
 At this level in your career, you could find yourself managing and directing in spaces such as government, hospitals, nursing homes, doctors' offices and nonprofit organizations.

 As a healthcare administrator, you could find yourself working with doctors, nurses, technicians, organization leadership and other healthcare workers.
-As a leader in your organization, you'll be responsible for ensuring quality and efficiency of services offered and advocating for patients.
-Depending on the environment you work, you could also find yourself interacting with patients and insurance agents regularly.
+As a leader in your organization, you'll be responsible for ensuring the quality and efficiency of services offered and advocating for patients.
+Depending on the environment you work in, you could also find yourself interacting with patients and insurance agents regularly.

 How much can you make with a master's in healthcare administration?

 According to the U.S. Bureau of Labor Statistics, medical and health service managers made a median annual salary of $101,340 in May 2021 – higher than the median annual wages in all other management occupations.1

 The BLS also reported the highest median annual wages for medical and health services managers in these top industries: